easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 </center>
 @endhtmlonly
 <center>
-<i>Figure 1.
-The cardiovascular System with pulmonary and systemic circulations of the human body @cite KVDP2014Circulatory.
+<i>@figuredef {SystemDiagram} The cardiovascular System with pulmonary and systemic circulations of the human body @cite KVDP2014Circulatory.
 Both the pulmonary and systemic circulation originate in the heart, which acts as a pump driving the blood through the entire body.
 The blood then returns to the right heart via the vena cava, where the right ventricle sends it to the pulmonary arteries and into the lungs.
 Gas exchange occurs in the vascular arterioles, creating oxygen-rich blood.
 This blood then returns via the pulmonary veins to the left atrium of the heart.
 The oxygen-rich blood enters the systemic circulation, providing oxygen to the rest of the body.</i>
 </center>
 <br>